redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 The Redis Enterprise implementation of CRDT is called an Active-Active database (formerly known as CRDB).
 With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with low latency, without changing the way the application connects to the database.

-An Active-Active architecture is a data resiliency architecture that distributes the database information over multiple data centers via independent and geographically distributed clusters and nodes.
+An Active-Active architecture is a data resiliency architecture that distributes the database information over multiple data centers using independent and geographically distributed clusters and nodes.
 It is a network of separate processing nodes, each having access to a common replicated database such that all nodes can participate in a common application ensuring local low latency with each region being able to run in isolation.

 To achieve consistency between participating clusters, Redis Active-Active synchronization uses a process called the syncer.